wiwu2004/payment-services/README.md

 ### 1. Create a payment

-A payment is created in the system and stored in the database.

-At this moment, the payment **is not paid** — it only exists internally.
+A payment is created and persisted in the system.
+At this point, the payment is **not paid** — it only exists internally.

 **Initial state:**
 - `CREATED`